matplotlib/matplotlib/doc/users/legend_guide.rst

 create relevant artists (using relevant properties from the *legend* and/or *orig_handle*) and add them into the handlebox.
 The artists needs to be scaled according to the fontsize (note that the size is in pixel, i.e., this is dpi-scaled value).
-See legend_handler.py for more details.
+See :mod:`~matplotlib.legend_handler` for more details.